Dick's (DKS)

 Looking at the trend in its profitability, Dick’s operating margin might fluctuated slightly but has generally stayed the same over the last year.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.

-This quarter, Dick's generated an operating profit margin of 9.9%, in line with the same quarter last year.
+In Q1, Dick's generated an operating profit margin of 11.5%, in line with the same quarter last year.
 This indicates the company’s cost structure has recently been stable.

-Taking a step back, we can see that Dick’s margin dropped by 3.5 percentage points over the last year.
-If its declines continue, it could signal higher capital intensity and investment needs.
+Taking a step back, we can see that Dick’s margin dropped by 6.2 percentage points over the last year.
+If its declines continue, it could signal increasing investment needs and capital intensity.

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

-We were glad Dick's revenue outperformed Wall Street’s estimates.
-On the other hand, its full-year EPS guidance missed and its full-year revenue guidance fell slightly short of Wall Street’s estimates.
-Overall, this quarter was not very good, and shares traded down 5.6% to $199.60 immediately after reporting.
+We liked that Dick's revenue and EPS narrowly outperformed Wall Street’s estimates.
+On the other hand, its full-year EPS guidance missed and its gross margin fell slightly short of Wall Street’s estimates.
+Overall, this print was mixed.
+The stock remained flat at $172.50 immediately following the results.

-When considering an investment in Dick's, investors should account for its valuation and business qualities as well as what’s happened in the latest quarter.
+Before making an investment decision, investors should account for Dick’s business fundamentals and valuation in addition to what happened in the latest quarter.

-There are a lot of things to like about Dick's.
-Although its revenue growth was mediocre over the last five years and analysts expect growth to slow over the next 12 months, its wonderful same-store sales growth is among the best in the consumer retail sector.
-On top of that, its EPS growth over the last five years has significantly beat its peer group average.
+There are some positives when it comes to Dick’s fundamentals.
+Although its revenue growth was mediocre over the last six years and analysts expect growth to slow over the next 12 months, its wonderful same-store sales growth is among the best in the consumer retail sector.
+Plus, Dick’s market-beating ROIC suggests it has been a well-managed company historically.

-Dick’s P/E ratio based on the next 12 months is 12.5x.
-Looking at the consumer retail space right now, Dick's trades at a compelling valuation.
+Dick’s P/E ratio based on the next 12 months is 14.4x.
+Looking at the consumer retail landscape right now, Dick's trades at a pretty interesting price.
 If you believe in the company and its growth potential, now is an opportune time to buy shares.

-Wall Street analysts have a consensus one-year price target of $212.82 on the company (compared to the current share price of $182.80), implying they see 16.4% upside in buying Dick's in the short term.
+Wall Street analysts have a consensus one-year price target of $204.70 on the company (compared to the current share price of $210.31).